 Whether or not you have minor children at home may be the biggest challenge when it comes to your home life situation and your ability to consider a couples addiction treatment center, particularly if both you and your partner would like to consider a drug and alcohol rehab residential treatment program.

-What is a Residential Treatment Program?
+What is a Residential Treatment Program for couples?

 Couples drug rehab centers that offer clients the opportunity to stay in the facility throughout their treatment process are usually referred to as residential treatment centers.